ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mysql/ec2_deployment.md

 terraform apply
 ```

-In the output, you will need to confirm the actions to perform bt typing `yes`:
+In the output, you will need to confirm the actions to perform by typing `yes`:

 ```output
 [...]